One-dimensional long-range Ising model: two (almost) equivalent approximations: Introduction

 The main interest of this work is the critical behavior of the 1D LRI with $0<\sigma < 1$.
-This is related to the quantum criticality of the spin-boson model \cite{leggett1987dynamics} -- via an imaginary time path integral approach analogous to \cite{yuval1970exact,anderson1970exact,anderson1971some} -- where the power-law exponent of the spectral function of the bosonic bath corresponds to $\sigma$ in the classical 1D LRI model.
+This is related to the quantum criticality of the spin-boson model~\cite{leggett1987dynamics} -- via an imaginary time path integral approach analogous to~\cite{yuval1970exact,anderson1970exact,anderson1971some} -- where the power-law exponent of the spectral function of the bosonic bath corresponds to $\sigma$ in the classical 1D LRI model.
 Despite the absence of an exact solution for the partition function, the critical physics of the 1D LRI with power law exponent $\sigma$ has been investigated through various powerful techniques, such as Monte Carlo (MC) simulations~\cite{luijten1997classical,uzelac2001critical,tomita2008monte,angelini2014relations}, RG approaches~\cite{kosterlitz1976phase,cannas1995one}, and, recently, conformal field theory (CFT) methods~\cite{benedetti2025one,benedetti2025strong}.

 In this work, we adopt the RG framework, which has played a central role in the study of long-range critical systems~\cite{fisher1972critical,sak1973recursion}.
 Our goal is twofold.
-First, to compute the critical exponent $\nu$ within a functional renormalization group (FRG) approach~\cite{wetterich1993exact,tetradis1994critical,berges2000nonperturbative,dupuis2021the} -- notice, indeed, that one expects that the critical exponent $\eta$ has a trivial dependence on $\sigma$ \cite{sak1973recursion} and therefore the critical exponents are determined once the non-trivial dependence of $\nu$ has been worked out.
-Second, to explore the connection between the FRG analysis of the 1D LRI model and the real-space RG treatment of Dyson's hierarchical model, which is a well-developed tool \cite{kim1977critical,meurice2007nonlinear}.
+First, to compute the critical exponent $\nu$ within a functional renormalization group (FRG) approach~\cite{wetterich1993exact,tetradis1994critical,berges2000nonperturbative,dupuis2021the} -- notice, indeed, that one expects that the critical exponent $\eta$ has a trivial dependence on $\sigma$~\cite{sak1973recursion} and therefore the main critical exponents are determined once the non-trivial dependence of $\nu$ has been worked out.
+Second, to explore the connection between the FRG analysis of the 1D LRI model and the real-space RG treatment of Dyson's hierarchical model, which is a well-developed tool~\cite{kim1977critical,meurice2007nonlinear}, even from a mathematically rigorous point of view~\cite{bleher1973investigation,bleher1975critical,bleher2010critical}.
 Although the DHM is not translationally invariant and is often regarded as a toy model, we argue that it admits an effective description that closely mirrors the local potential approximation (LPA) of the FRG.

 The structure of the paper is as follows.
 After a brief reminder in Sec.~\ref{sec:added} of results on critical properties of long-range systems useful for the rest of the paper, in Sec.~\ref{sec2} we introduce the FRG formalism and present a non-perturbative estimate of the critical exponent $\nu=\nu(\sigma)$, which, to our knowledge, has not been explicitly computed for the 1D LRI model in this context.
 In Sec.~\ref{sec3}, we argue for a field-theoretical formulation of the DHM and show how it is closely related to the FRG in the LPA.
 We then review the calculation of $\nu$ in the DHM by means of real-space RG and compare it with the FRG results.
 In Sec.~\ref{sec4}, we benchmark our findings against Monte Carlo simulations and analytical expansions near the $\sigma \to 1$ and $\sigma \to 1/2$ limits.
 Our conclusions and outlook are presented in Sec.~\ref{sec5}.